hyperglyph/hyperglyph/glyph.rst

 - forms, links, embeds added
 - use b for bytestring instead of s
 - remove bencode ordering constraint on dictionaries
-- changed terminators/separators to '\n'
+- changed terminators/separators to ';'
 - resources added
 - separator changed to ':' (new lines make for ugly query strings)
 - blob, error type placeholders added
-- change separator back to 'e' or ';' or ',' easier to read
+- change separator to ';'
+  easier to read

 proposed changes
 ================

+- put a ';' at the end of strings - easier to read format

 - unify link and embed extension